gautamshah01/Academic-Performance-Tracker-GUI-for-Student-Details-and-Percentage-Calculation/README.md

 📚 Student Academics Performance Tracker System

 Welcome to the Student Marks Management System!
 This Python application, using Tkinter for the graphical interface and SQLite for data storage, is your all-in-one solution for managing student marks and academic details. 🚀

-🌟 Features
+🌟 Features-

-📝 Input Student Details: Enter and save student names, roll numbers, and contact information.
+ Input Student Details: Enter and save student names, roll numbers, and contact information.

-📊 Calculate Percentage: Automatically compute the percentage based on subject marks.
+ Calculate Percentage: Automatically compute the percentage based on subject marks.

-🎓 Convert to CGPA: Transform your percentage into CGPA with ease.
+ Convert to CGPA: Transform your percentage into CGPA with ease.

-🔄 Manage Records: Retrieve the latest student record or delete the most recent entry.
+ Manage Records: Retrieve the latest student record or delete the most recent entry.

-💾 Database Integration: Store and manage student data with SQLite.
+ Database Integration: Store and manage student data with SQLite.

-🚀 Installation
+🚀 Installation-

 Clone the Repository